mfcochauxlaberge/jsonapi/README.md

   </a>
 </div>

-jsonapi is a complete library to marshal and unmarshal JSON:API payloads.
+jsonapi offers a set of tools to build JSON:API compliant services.

-It also offers many tools for parsing URLs, handling resources, managing schemas, and building other tools on top of this library.

-The official specification can be found at [jsonapi.org/format](http://jsonapi.org/format).
+The official JSON:API specification can be found at [jsonapi.org/format](http://jsonapi.org/format).

 ## Features